Localization and the link Floer homology of doubly-periodic knots: Introduction

 Link Floer homology is an invariant of a link in $S^3$ introduced by Ozsv{\'a}th and Szab{\'o} \cite{MR2443092} as a generalization of the knot Floer homology developed in 2003 by Ozsv{\'a}th and Szab{\'o} \cite{MR2065507} and independently by Rasmussen \cite{MR2704683}.
-The theory associates to $(S^3,L)$ a bigraded $\mathbb F_2$-vector space $\widehat{\mathit{HFL}}(S^3,L)$ which arises as the homology of the Floer chain complex of two Lagrangian tori in the symmetric product of a punctured Heegaard surface for $(S^3,L)$.
+The theory associates to $(S^3,L)$ a bigraded $\mathbb Z_2$-vector space $\widehat{\mathit{HFL}}(S^3,L)$ which arises as the homology of the Floer chain complex of two Lagrangian tori in the symmetric product of a punctured Heegaard surface for $(S^3,L)$.
 The graded Euler characteristic of link Floer cohomology is the multivariable Alexander polynomial of the knot multiplied by certain standard factors \cite{MR2443092}; indeed, the theory categorifies the Thurston norm of the knot complement \cite{MR2393424}.

-In this paper, we will analyze the link Floer homology of a periodic (usually doubly-periodic) knot together with its axis compared to the link Floer homology of the quotient knot together with the axis.
-We will first construct Heegaard diagrams for $(S^3, \widetilde{K} \cup U)$ which are preserved by the action of $\mathbb Z_q$ and whose quotients under the action are Heegaard diagrams for $(S^3,K)$.
+The purpose of this paper is to use localization theorems of Seidel and Smith to analyze the link Floer homology of a periodic (usually doubly-periodic) knot together with its axis compared to the link Floer homology of the quotient knot together with the axis.
+We will first construct Heegaard diagrams for $(S^3, \widetilde{K} \cup \widetilde{U})$ which are preserved by the action of $\mathbb Z_q$ and whose quotients under the action are Heegaard diagrams for $(S^3,K)$.
 These periodic Heegaard diagrams will allow us to give a simple Heegaard Floer reproof of one of Murasugi's conditions for the Alexander polynomial of a periodic knot in the case that $q=p^r$ for some prime $p$.
-Let $\lambda = \ell k(\widetilde{K}, U) = \ell k(K,U)$.
+Let $\lambda = \operatorname{lk}(\widetilde{K}, \widetilde{U}) = \operatorname{lk}(K,U)$.
+Since $\widetilde{K}$ is a knot (not a link), it follows that $\lambda$ is coprime to the periodicity~$q$.

-\begin{theorem} \cite[Corollary 1]{MR0292060} $\Delta_{\widetilde{K}}(t) \equiv t^{\pm i}(1 + t + \cdots + t^{\lambda-1})^{q-1} (\Delta_{K}(t))^{q}$ modulo $p$. \end{theorem}
+\begin{theorem} \cite[Corollary 1]{MR0292060} $\Delta_{\widetilde{K}}(t) \!\equiv\! t^{\pm i}(1 \!+\! t \!+\! \cdots \!+\! t^{\lambda-1})^{q-1} (\Delta_{K}(t))^{q}$ modulo $p$. \end{theorem}